wakeuplabs-io/0xPolygonID/docs/introduction.md

 :::note

-The toolset made available by Privado ID (prev.
-Polygon ID) is fully compliant with the W3C standards.
+The toolset is fully compliant with the W3C standards.
 We have a [<ins>definition spec. for the Polygon ID DID method</ins>](https://github.com/0xPolygonID/did-polygonid).

 :::